bluenote-1577/floria/README.md

 ### Debugging

 Extra debug files in `local_parts` and `debug_paths` show the local partitions and the path corresponding to the haplotigs and local partitions.
 To visualize the flow-graph constructed, a graphviz `pet_graph.dot` file is included.
-This can be visualized by running `dot -Tps results/contig/pet_graph.dot -o outfile.ps` and looking at the resulting `outfile.ps`.
+If graphviz is installed, this can be visualized by running `dot -Tps results/contig/pet_graph.dot -o outfile.ps` and looking at the resulting `outfile.ps`.

 ## Assembling output reads in `results/contig/*_reads/`